warkiz/IndicatorSeekBar/README.md

 You can custom the indicator View by below way:

-1.if you want to replace the indicator's View on top part, you can call:
+If you want to replace the indicator's View on top part, you can call:
 ```Java
  seekBar.getIndicator().setTopContentView(yourTopView);
 ```